SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/02-Promises.md

 Synchronously getting resources from a database, for example, can **block an entire web page**.

 Here is where promises come to save the day.
-Instead of waiting for the operation to finish, promises **represent it as a state**, allowing the function to **carries on with the execution**.
+Instead of waiting for the operation to finish, promises **represent it as a state**, allowing the function to ** carry on with the execution**.

 These states are:

-- `Fulfilled` - The operation was completed with success.
+- `Fulfilled` - The operation was completed with success

-- `Rejected` - The operation has failed.
+- `Rejected` - The operation has failed

 - `Pending` - This is the state, in which a promise is initialized.
-It means the promise is neither resolved nor rejected.
+It means the promise is neither resolved nor rejected

 Promises are initialized with the `Promise` object;